-Ian and Wayne are natural storytellers with encyclopedic knowledge of the Scottish capital that goes beyond the average guidebook, and they also have some impressive individual talents: Ian is a trombone player, and Wayne is an enthusiastic photographer.
+Ian and Wayne are natural storytellers with encyclopedic knowledge of the Scottish capital that surpasses the average guidebook, and they also have some impressive individual talents: Ian is a trombone player, and Wayne is an enthusiastic photographer.

 The busy duo took a break from helping guests to sit down with Marriott TRAVELER and share some stories about their work and the city they are so passionate about.

-How do you continue to go beyond expectations and create unforgettable experiences for your guests in Edinburgh?
+How do you continue to exceed expectations and create unforgettable experiences for your guests in Edinburgh?

 Ian: “The thing I love at the Sheraton is being able to be there at the front door, and meet and greet people.
 I’m the first person that they meet.
 If I give a good impression, they’ll enjoy their stay.”

-“I just love meeting people … The job’s responsibilities go beyond just saying ‘Good morning!’ and ‘Is everything OK?’
+“I just love meeting people … The job’s responsibilities include more than just saying ‘Good morning!’ and ‘Is everything OK?’
 I find out what their interests are and give them a bit of insight into what it’s like to live in Edinburgh.
 If they want to know about the history of Edinburgh or the history of Scotland, I can give them a wee story on that.
 If it’s music — I’m a musician — I can tell them about that.”